-The following sample nominating and governance committee charter is intended to comport with generally accepted practices for nominating and governance committees of not-for-profit organizations and incorporates elements required by the Non-Profit Revitalization Act of 2013 (as amended, the "Revitalization Act") applicable to New York not-for-profits, which amended the New York Not-For-Profit Corporation Law (as amended by the Revitalization Act, the "N-PCL").
-It is intended as a component of the flexible governance framework within which the board, assisted by its committees, directs the affairs of the organization.
-The sample nominating and governance committee charter should be interpreted in the context of all applicable laws and regulations, as well as in the context of the organization's certificate of incorporation and bylaws; it is not intended to establish by its own force any legally binding obligations.
+The following sample nominating and governance committee charter is intended to comport with generally accepted practices for nominating and governance committees of not-for-profit organizations.
+This sample provides only one example for a non-member organization, incorporating elements required by the New York Not-for-Profit Corporation Law (the "N-PCL") including the requirements of the Non-Profit Revitalization Act of 2013, as amended, applicable to New York not-for-profits.
+It is intended to be a component of the flexible governance framework within which the board, assisted by its committees, directs the affairs of the organization.
+The sample nominating and governance committee charter should be interpreted in the context of all applicable laws and regulations, as well as in the context of the organization's certificate of incorporation and by-laws; it is not intended to establish, by its own force, any legally binding obligations.

-Please note that various factors unique to a not-for-profit organization (including, among others, organizational structure, activities, life-cycle stage, funding mechanisms, and applicable requirements of local, regional or national law) may affect the provisions of the charter that should be addressed.
-Accordingly, while this sample includes standards and provisions that may be generally appropriate for some not-for-profit organizations, different and additional provisions may be appropriate depending upon the circumstances.
+Please note that various factors unique to a not-for-profit organization (including, among others, organizational structure, activities, life-cycle stage, funding mechanisms and applicable requirements of local, regional or national law) may affect the provisions that should be addressed.
+Accordingly, while this sample includes standards and provisions that may be generally appropriate for some not-for-profit organizations, different and additional provisions may be appropriate in particular circumstances.